h5netcdf/h5netcdf/README.rst

   for writing netCDF files.
 - h5netcdf variables do not support automatic masking or scaling (e.g., of values matching the ``_FillValue`` attribute).
-We prefer to leave this functionality to client libraries (e.g., xarray_), which can implement their exact desired scaling behavior.
+We prefer to leave this functionality to client libraries (e.g., `xarray`_), which can implement their exact desired scaling behavior.
 Nevertheless arrays are returned padded with ``fillvalue`` (taken from underlying hdf5 dataset) up to current size of variable's dimensions.
 The behaviour is equivalent to netCDF4-python's ``Dataset.set_auto_mask(False)``.

+.. _invalid netcdf:

 Invalid netCDF files
 ~~~~~~~~~~~~~~~~~~~~